 As a kid, I always had a flair for the dull academic stuff.
 I knew all my multiplication tables when I was 3 years old.
 When I started school, I remember from the age of 6 my Maths teacher asking me to explain to other kids in my class how to do the work when he didn’t have time to help everyone individually.
 It was an amazing opportunity.
 From a young age, I got the chance to learn how to teach by the best possible method: doing it.
 I learned instinctively about how different people learn in different ways.
 They say that children pick up foreign languages quicker than adults; our brains are just wired that way – to pick up new concepts and vocabulary quicker when we’re younger.

-I didn’t learn to speak a foreign language, but I learned something just as useful: the language of teaching, of communicating, of taking people from where they were at – and helping them to learn.
+I didn’t learn to speak a foreign language until later, but I learned something just as useful: the language of teaching, of communicating, of taking people from where they were at – and helping them to learn.
 Since then, I’ve always loved to teach and to coach.